 Francis Marion University awards course credit for satisfactory scores on the Subject Examinations offered through CLEP.
-Only freshman and sophomore students are eligible to take CLEP exams without prior permission from a department chair.
-Juniors and seniors may attempt CLEP exams with the permission of the department chair or dean of the school or discipline in which a particular exam is offered.
+Only freshman and sophomore students are eligible to take CLEP exams without prior permission from the department chair or dean of the school of the subject in which the exam is offered.
+Juniors and seniors may attempt CLEP exams after obtaining such permission.
 Normally, seniors during the semester prior to their graduation will not be allowed to attempt CLEP exams.
 No graduating senior will be allowed to attempt CLEP exams after the deadline for applying for graduation.

-There are 28 subjects available for CLEP testing.
 Please see the University catalog for a list of approved tests and the scores needed to earn college credit.

-CLEP exams are computer-based tests and are scheduled on an individual basis at the Office of Counseling and Testing.
-Each exam lasts 90 minutes.
-The cost of each exam is \$89.
-There is also a \$16 proctoring fee.
+CLEP exams are computer-based tests and are scheduled on an individual basis at the Testing, Counseling, & Special Services Center.
+The cost of each exam is \$90 paid to CLEP, plus a \$16 proctoring fee paid to the university.
 Please call 843-661-1840 for further information.